elliotgoodrich/deXify/README.md

  * Add a param in deXify to toggle removing comments or keeping them (could be useful for IE conditional comments)
   * Write tests for this
   * Need to add more logic to optional start/end tags
+ * Update the older tests to be more self describing like the new ones